Home Search Index of men A-Z

 Member of the Balaclava Commemoration Society in 1879.

-Awarded a Special Campaign Pension, no date shown. but most probably in early in the early 1890s.
+Awarded a Special Campaign Pension, no date shown. but most probably in the early 1890s.

-He appears with three other men of the 17th Lancers in a photograph taken, it is believed, especially for Queen Victoria, as the original is in the Royal Library at Windsor.
+He appears, with three others of his regiment, in a photograph taken, it is believed, especially for Queen Victoria, as the original is in the Royal Library at Windsor.
 Pearson, the only Private, is third from the left.
 (There is a copy in the 17th Lancer file.)

 Life after service